rossorilo/Portfolio/_portfolio/02-peacecorps.md

 I applied with the help of Madam Batuli, see the application here: [Link](https://docs.google.com/document/d/1sIj5cmGqJ5ndx5tQnPi7vkGtRnEfxDXX/edit?usp=sharing&ouid=101522129468829840944&rtpof=true&sd=true)

+Together, we:
+- distributed surveys,
-Together, we distributed surveys, attended HURU trainings, shared menstrual and sex education with students, and organized transport and distribution of menstrual pad kits to every female student at Namajani Day Secondary School.
+- attended HURU trainings,
+- shared menstrual and sex education with students,
+- organized transport and distribution of menstrual pad kits to every female student at Namajani Day Secondary School.

 {% include feature_row id="row2" %}

 ## Science Education

 Members in the education sector are placed at Secondary Schools across the country for two years.
 We organize teaching schedules according to the school's needs and our skills.

 I taught the school's physics curriculum for 2 years (often in the Swahili Language) following the national syllabus, and prepared students for standardized tests.
 During my tenure, I introduced a group of students to Junior and Senior level physics which had never been taught in the history of Namajani Day S.S..